Buzzfreeze/freeCodeCamp/curriculum/challenges/thai/08-data-analysis-with-python/data-analysis-with-python-course/parsing-html-and-saving-data.md

 ## --text--

-Library ของ Python ใดที่มี method `.read_html()` ที่เราสามารถใช้ Parse โครงสร้าง HTML และสกัดตาราง (table) ออกมาได้ ?
+What Python library has the `.read_html()` method we can use for parsing HTML documents and extracting tables?

 ## --answers--